 - Goa Giri Putri Temple

-For the tour in Nusa Penida, we recommend Lindra.
+- For Nusa Penida, our tour guide is Lindra Nyoman.
+He offers very reasonable rates.
 We customized the package so we can include a snorkeling tour (to see the manta rays and the Underwater Buddha Temple), as this isn’t always included in the tours.
-You can email him at: email@example.com.
+Contact: email firstname.lastname@example.org.

 Where to stay in Bali